HMSSO/SciOly-Website/index.md

 <h2> What are the practices like? </h2>
 <hr />
 <p>We meet every Monday from 6:00 to 8:00 P.M.
-Currently, all meetings are done virtually, except for build meetings.
+Currently, all meetings are done virtually.
+Build meetings have been cancelled except to record for competitions.
 Studying outside organized practices is encouraged.</p>

 <h2>2020 modifications</h2>
 <hr>
 <p>This season, due to the novel Coronavirus, Science Olympiad has to make some changes.
 Competitions will be virtual, and build events will not occur at these competitions.
-However, we will still practice these events as part of a build team.
+However, we will still practice these events as part of a build team if the situation improves.
 In the list of events below, events with a strikethrough will not occur at competitions, and events with an asterisk have modifications.
 See the emailed PowerPoint for more information. </p>

 <h2>Events
  </h2>